widgetfactory/wf_filesystem_events/README.md

 ## What it does
 This plugin provides a sample of JPlugin event methods for responding to JCE Filesystem Events.

-The methods currently available are:
+The events currently available are:

 * onWfFileSystemGetRootDir
 * onWfFileSystemBeforeDelete